 Metal clips to gallbladder(cystic) artery and cystic duct.

-X-ray of bile duct performed after dye is injected to exclude stones in bile duct(Operative cholangiogram)
+X-ray of bile duct performed after dye is injected via a cholangiogram cathether in the cystic duct to exclude stones in bile duct(Operative cholangiogram)

 The cystic duct is then clipped and cut.
 The gallbladder is then detached from the liver.
 The gallbladder is then placed in an endoscopic plastic bag.